parklez/Half-Life-scripts/README.md

 ```
 alias puskip "speak fvox/power_level_is;w 100;speak fvox/beep;w 100;speak fvox/beep;w 100;speak fvox/beep;w 100;speak fvox/beep;w 100;speak fvox/beep;w 50"
 ```
-How to use: link soon
+How to use: Walk forward and activate the script as you walk across the level change trigger, grab the tripmines and wait against the wall.

 #### Apprehension
 ```